Thanks Mind Limited

 During my studies I gained works experience, working with NHS professionals in inpatient mental health, as well as working within a substance misuse charity for 2 years as a project worker/trainee health psychologist.

-Upon completion of my qualifications it was very challenging to find work.
-Typically, when someone has a disability, they note the bizarre reasoning behind job rejections.
-For me roles often decided that they needed a driving license - something they don't seem to hand out to the visually impaired!
-I took the decision to make myself more desirable and worked on building a private practice in Guernsey.
+Upon completion of my qualifications I took the decision to build a private practice in my home island of Guernsey.
 That became very successful and allowed me to train and grow as a psychologist.
 The experience was something the NHS would not have been able to have afforded me.
 The sheer variety of people I had the chance to work with, and the presenting problems, was something only seen in private practice.

 When I set up my private practice I stated I did not want to work with children.
 Only adults.
 After numerous desperate calls from parents I changed my mind and now have experience of working with people from the age of 5 up to 95.
 In late 2019 an opportunity arose for me to apply for a role specialising in chronic pain.
 Something that had appealed to me since my MSc training.
 I was offered a role within St Thomas' Hospital's INPUT pain management team.
 I accepted and started making plans to move to my favourite city - London.
 This was quite a fortuitous decision as shortly after the world was hit by COVID-19 and my private practice in Guernsey would have been decimated for months on end.
 Instead I worked throughout the pandemic and was fortunate to be able to lead a relatively normal life.
 Although in an eerily quiet London.

-I have now shifted to a different role, setting up a new health psychology service in Woolwich, working with children and adolescents with Cancer, Diabetes, and Epilepsy.
+I then shifted to a different role, setting up a new health psychology service in Woolwich, working with children and adolescents with Cancer, Diabetes, and Epilepsy.
 Designing a service that aims to meet the needs of those populations, and their families.

 My private practice is now very small.
-I work with a select number of cases online.
+I work with a select number of cases online and run a Saturday afternoon clinic in London's Marylebone, just behind Selfridges.
 I choose to have a small practice to enable me to have some variety in my work, continue working with handpicked cases, and maintain sufficient energy to engage fully with my NHS work.